 How Trick or Treat on Main Street Started...

-Click Here to see photos from our 2017 Trick or Treat on Main Street!
+Click on the links below to see photos from Trick or Treat on Main Street!

 At the August 2016 board meeting of the Glocester Business Association, Liz Yuill of Brown & Hopkins Country Store came up with the brilliant idea of sponsoring a Halloween event for the community of Glocester.
 Businesses would be invited to hand out treats to the trick-or-treaters, and the “admission fee” for the kids would be canned goods for the Foster & Glocester Food Pantries.
 The idea was received with great enthusiasm and a committee was formed on the spot: Liz (Chair), Joe Doura of Allstate Insurance, and Jill Stevenson of MouseWorks Website Design.
 Plans started immediately for our first-ever Trick or Treat on Main Street!